Student loans

 So now you understand it, the obvious question is: "How fixed is all this?"

-The Government has already sold off the remaining £40 billion of student loan debt it had – a concern to many of the over four million uni leavers since 1998 with outstanding loans.
+The Government has already sold off the remaining £40 billion of old student loan debt it has – a concern to many of the over four million uni leavers since 1998 with outstanding loans.
 In itself that can't change the terms and structures of the way the loans work, but it can change operating practices which may be a pain in the neck for some.

 Yet it's important to understand Parliament is 'omnicompetent' – in other words, it's completely free to make and change rules made in the past.
 This means there is no 100% guarantee the system will remain unchanged for the 30 years until you're clear.
 It's worth being aware this is a risk factor.